munnamila/LED/README.md

 # LED PROJECT
 This programming is used to turn on, turn off and blink LED.

-For this you need a Raspberry Pi(I used a Raspberry Pi3), LEDs, resistences, jump wires, a breadboard.
+For this you need a Raspberry Pi3, LEDs, resistences, jumpwires, a breadboard.

+## Electric circuit
+Use jumpwires and tesistences to connet Raspberry Pi3 and LED.

+Pins uesd this time is GPIO 24 and Ground.

 ## Usage
 ```bash